itsdfish/RetirementPlanners.jl/docs/src/index.md

 6. `update_net_worth!`: compute net worth
 7. `log!`: log desired variables

-The [API](api.md) describes pre-defined update functions from which you can choose.
-In addition, you may define your own update functions as needed.
+Each function above is treated as a variable with default value that can be overwritten to suite your needs.
+There are two ways to overwrite the default functions: First, you can select a pre-defined function from those listed in the [API](api.md).
+Second, you may define your own update functions as needed.

 ### Customization